coryMcKague/MART120-Spring2024/modules/week-1/_posts/2017-01-05-class-overview.md

     </ul>
 </li>
-<li>Get help from <a href="https://montana-media-arts.github.io/MART120-Fall2023/instructors/#instructor-prof-michael-cassens">Michael Cassens</a> -- use me!
+<li>Get help from <a href="mailto:cory.mckague@umt.edu?subject=120%20Question">Cory McKague</a> -- use me!
 That's why I am here!
     <ul>
     <li>If you have a problem, please contact me.
-I am in my office a lot beyond my office hours, and I can work through Skype, TeamViewer, and Zoom.
+I am in my office a lot beyond my office hours, and I can work through Zoom, email and discord.
 Let me know!
     </li>
     <li>One way to get a hold of me is to swing by my weekly office hours.
 These are posted (and updated) under my <a href="https://montana-media-arts.github.io/MART120-Spring2024/instructors/#office-hours">office hours section</a>.
 Office hours are another way via email, text, Zoom, or calls.
     </li>